IsolateGPT: An Execution Isolation Architecture for LLM-Based Agentic Systems: Threat model

 \subsection{Trust relationships}

-We assume that the language model and the system that hosts it are trustworthy and uncompromised.
+We assume that the LLM and the system hosting it are trustworthy and uncompromised, and do not have any direct intent to harm users (though they are still vulnerable to attacks, e.g., prompt injection).
 We consider that the apps are untrustworthy and can achieve the above-mentioned attack goals.
-We also assume that content processed by the apps could be malicious (e.g., malicious email, malicious website) and may enable an external adversary (i.e., not directly associated with the app) to achieve the goals mentioned above.
-Lastly, we assume the interpretation and application of natural language instructions to be ambiguous and imprecise.
+We also assume that the content processed by the apps could be malicious (e.g., malicious email or website) and may enable an external adversary (i.e., not directly associated with the app) to achieve the goals mentioned above.
+Lastly, we assume the interpretation and application of natural language instructions to be ambiguous and imprecise~\cite{liu2023we}.